2024 North Carolina Tar Heels women's soccer team

 The 2024 North Carolina Tar Heels women's soccer team represented the University of North Carolina at Chapel Hill during the 2024 NCAA Division I women's soccer season.
-It was the 48th season of the university fielding a program.
+This was the 48th season of the university fielding a program.
 The Tar Heels were led by first-year head coach Damon Nahas and played their home games at Dorrance Field in Chapel Hill, North Carolina.

-The Tar Heels were set to be led by Anson Dorrance but he announced his retirement just four days prior to the season beginning on August 11, 2024.
+The Tar Heels were set to be led by Anson Dorrance, but he announced his retirement just four days prior to the season beginning on August 11, 2024.
 Damon Nahas was selected to be the interim head coach.